 Fees for therapy are set in accordance with the recommended hourly rate established by the Ontario Psychological Association (OPA).
 You can discuss these fees with your individual clinician prior to your first appointment, or contact our office manager, Sarah Hall.

 For adult psychological assessments, the fee will vary depending on the referral question(s).
 Please speak to your clinician directly or our office manager, Sarah Hall, to receive an estimate.

 Payment can be made by cash, cheque, or email money transfer to your individual clinician, and is due at the time of service.

 How do I make an appointment?

-For both assessment and therapy appointments, please call our office manager, Pauline Busby, at extension 221.
-Alternatively, you can complete our online referral form.
+For both assessment and therapy appointments, please contact our office manager, Sarah Hall, to be added to our waitlist.
+Alternatively, you can complete our online contact form.

 How do I choose a clinician?